Are You Still Struggling to Accept Yourself?

 This is because feelings are not necessarily in our control – and for good evolutionary reasons.
-Feelings of low self-worth, that underlie our inability to accept ourselves, are equally resistant to well-meant guidance.
-The only way we can sneak up on them, and change them from behind the scenes, is through our thoughts.
-Essentially, accepting ourselves is about working with our mental chatter.
+Feelings of low self-worth, that underlie your inability to accept yourself, are equally resistant to well-meant guidance.
+The only way you can sneak up on them, and change them from behind the scenes, is through your thoughts.

 This means that firstly, you need to listen to it – non-judgmentally.
 What’s it saying to you?
 Do you identify all or nothing thinking, as in “always” and “never” scattered throughout your mental story?
 Are you “shoulding” yourself as in “You should have known better” or “You should be working right now”?
 What is your tone with yourself?
 If you visualize this voice, what does it look like?

 Have you gotten used to talking yourself a certain way?
 Has it formed a certain identity of you in your own mind?
-Perhaps you see yourself as incompetent?
-Perhaps unlovable?
+Perhaps you see yourself as incompetent, unlovable?
 Perhaps entitled – and “shoulding” others to be a certain way to safeguard your own rigid expectations of the world?

-Negative patterns of thought are simply our mental attention stuck on a single recurring idea, situation or belief.
+Negative patterns of thought occur when our attention becomes fixated on a recurring idea, situation, or belief.
 Remember the record players of our younger days?
-Remember how the stylus could sometimes get stuck on the record and simply play the same note over and over again?
+How the stylus could sometimes get stuck on the record and simply play the same note over and over again?
 Remember how sometimes all we needed to do was to lift it up and free the record so it could continue to play again?
 That’s what happens in our minds when our spoke of attention gets stuck on a negative thought.
 All we need to do is lift it up and place it on an opposing note, so we get to see the full breadth of our existence, and flow with the yin and yang of life.